On the rigidity of Arnoux-Rauzy words: Block-normalization of powers

 It remains to prove that we cannot have errors $\overline{a}a$.
-Note that we can only have such errors at positions $p-s+kj$ and $i+q-1+kj$, since at other positions we are inside normalized parts: either after first level of normalization (between $p-s+kj$ and $i+q-1+k(j+1)$) or after second level of normalization described in Assertion (\ref{III:vi}) (between $p+q-1+kj$ and $i-s+kj$) or inside prefixes or suffixes of $[\sigma]$ (before $i$ and after $p+k(n-1)$).
-And we cannot have errors $\overline{a}a$ at positions $p-s+kj$ and $i+q-1+kj$, since we defined $s$ and $q$ such that $Z'_{\sigma^n}[p+kj-s]\neq \tilde{a}$, and $Z'_{\sigma^n}[i+kj+q]\neq \tilde{a}$.
-We remark that we use the fact that we have at least two letters in the normal form (also when we define the maximal intervals of the form $\tilde{a}$: when there are at least two letters, then their lengths are smaller than $k$, otherwise if there is only one letter, they appear to be one interval covering the whole word), this is why this case is considered separately in Section \ref{subsec:oneletter}.
+Note that we cannot have errors inside the parts we normalized during the first level of normalization and did not change during the second level of normalization (between $i+q-1+kj$ and $p-s+k(j+1)$), as well as in the parts we normalized during the second level of normalization described in Assertion (\ref{III:vi}) (between $p+q-1+kj$ and $i-s+kj$) or inside prefixes or suffixes of $[\sigma]$ (before $i$ and after $p+k(n-1)$).
+So, it remains to show that we cannot have errors $\overline{a}a$ on the boundary between these normalized parts, i.e., at positions $p-s+kj$ and $i+q-1+kj$.
+This follows from the fact that we defined $s$ and $q$ such that $Z'_{\sigma^n}[p+kj-s]\neq \tilde{a}$, and $Z'_{\sigma^n}[i+kj+q]\neq \tilde{a}$.
+We remark that we use the fact that we have at least two letters in the normal form (also when we define the maximal intervals of the form $\tilde{a}$: when there are at least two letters, then their lengths are smaller than $k$, otherwise if there is only one letter, they appear to be one interval covering the whole word).

-So, we proved that after the second level of block-transformations we have normalized form, hence Assertions (\ref{III:vii})--(\ref{III:ix}) hold for normal forms.
+So, we proved that after the second level of block-transformations we have normalized forms, hence Assertions (\ref{III:vii})--(\ref{III:ix}) hold for normal forms.

 Figure \ref{fig:level3} corresponds to the case where there is no central part.

 \end{proof}